 Doing so will surface the ideas that will bring the most value to most people in the shortest time frame.
 Start with the first one, ship and repeat.

-You might also be interested in: How to Create Your Product Roadmap in 2020 (5 Templates Included)
+You might also be interested in: How to Create Your Product Roadmap (5 Templates Included)

 What is your approach towards user interviews and synthesizing the interviews into product requirement documents?

 A good outcome of a user interview is to add a layer of information that we are missing in our data and other ways to learn how to add value to the people using the product.

 My main advice is to be silent and listen as much as you can.
 Ask broad/“Wh..” questions (what/why/where/how).
 Avoid specific questions or questions that lead to the solution you have in mind.
 Also, try to ask “why” several times to understand the root cause of the answers provided.

 You might also be interested in: Product Management Skills: User Research

 How do you manage analytics across the product team?
 Any best practices?